Campus-INSA-CVL/campus-website-template/.github/contributing.md

-# Contributing to the Campus website, an association of Campus INSA Centre-Val de Loire
+# Contributing to the template for the association of the Campus website, an association of Campus INSA Centre-Val de Loire

-Thank you for contributing to the Campus website, the official website of Campus INSA Centre-Val de Loire! :heart: :tada:
+Thank you for contributing to the template for the association of the Campus website, the official website of Campus INSA Centre-Val de Loire! :heart: :tada:

-This repo is where most issues are reported for the server of the Campus website.
-Campus INSA CVL embraces modularity and is broken up across many repos.
+This repo is where most issues are reported.

 ## Report a bug